psu-epl/psu-epl.github.com/doc/equip/router/LPKF/LPKF-Sop.md

 * Edit pattern placement on the PCB blank

-    Place the head in the lower left hand corner of where you want the board to be routed on the PCB Blank.
-In the machining view, select the 'Mouse Cursor' mode in the left control panel.
-It's a bit awkward; if you have the 'Mouse Cursor' mode selected you can click anywhere to move the head to that location.
+    Find the blank spot where you plan to place the board and in the machining view, select the 'Mouse Cursor' mode in the left control panel.
+When you have the 'Mouse Cursor' mode selected you can click anywhere on the  to move the head to that location.
 The purpose of this exercise is to make sure the black collar around the bit will never go off the board or hit blue tape.
 De-select the 'Mouse Cursor' mode.

     In the machining view, right-click on the artwork and select 'Placement'.
 The design artwork should get a heavy line around it with a rotation handle on the top.
 Then click and drag the artwork's lower left-hand corner to the location of the head (which should be the appropriate place on the board).